 The Justice Centre is uniquely positioned to represent Canadians who have faced shocking and stressful intrusions on their freedom.
 Most Canadians cannot afford to pay for proper legal representation to defend their freedoms when violated by governments and by governmental authorities.
-As a public interest, non-partisan law firm and registered charity, the Justice Centre provides legal representation free of charge to protect the constitutional freedoms of all Canadians.
+As a public interest, non-partisan legal organization and registered charity, the Justice Centre provides legal representation free of charge to protect the constitutional freedoms of all Canadians.
 Since our founding in 2010, we have secured more than 30 court victories and out-of-court settlements.

 Annette Lewis v.
 AHS, ABC Hospital, doctors who cannot be named

 The Justice Centre represents Sheila Annette Lewis, who has idiopathic pulmonary fibrosis, a terminal condition.
 She brought an application in the Alberta Court of Queen’s Bench asking that the court uphold her Charter-protected right to conscience, bodily autonomy, and freedom to choose without coercion.

 Michalski et. al v.
 McMaster University